MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actionable-errors.md

     // setup the error info object
     ErrorDialogNoActions.Title := 'The ''Starting Date'' isn''t valid';
     ErrorDialogNoActions.Message := 'The ''Starting Date'' must be the first date of an accounting period.
 Try changing the date to first date of the month.';
+    ErrorDialogNoActions.DetailedMessage('Add some text to help the person troubleshooting this error.');

     Error(ErrorDialogNoActions);
 end;